 \begin{definition} Let $\mu:\ox\to\bh$ be a POVM.
 A subset $ A\in\ox$ is called an \emph{atom} for $\mu$ if $\mu( A)\neq0$ and whenever $ B\subseteq A$ in $\ox$,

 A POVM $\mu$ is called \emph{atomic} if every $ A\in\ox$ with $\mu( A)\neq0$ contains an atom.
 A POVM $\mu$ is called \emph{non-atomic} if it has no atom. \end{definition}

-We shall frequently make use of the following remark, which is easy to verify. \begin{remark} If $A$ is an atom for a POVM $\mu$, then for any $B\subseteq A$, either $\mu(B)=0$ or $A\cap B$ is an atom for $\mu$. \end{remark}
+We shall frequently make use of the following remark, which is easy to verify. \begin{remark} If $A$ is an atom for a POVM $\mu$ then for any $B\subseteq A$ in $\ox$, either $\mu(B)=0$ or $B$ is an atom for $\mu$. \end{remark}

-It is a well known fact that every finite (more generally $\sigma$-finite) positive measure decomposes uniquely as a sum of an atomic measure and a non-atomic measure.
+It is a well-known fact that every finite (more generally $\sigma$-finite) positive measure decomposes uniquely as a sum of an atomic positive measure and a non-atomic positive measure.
 In a similar fashion, every POVM decomposes uniquely as a sum of an atomic POVM and a non-atomic POVM (\cite{Mclaren Plosker Ram}, \cite{Davies}).
-Although the proof in \cite{Mclaren Plosker Ram} (which itself is inspired from the classical case) is for POVMs on a locally compact Hausdorff spaces, the same proof will work for general measurable spaces (see the proof of Theorem \ref{thm:every povm decomposes as direct sum of atomic and non atomic povm} below).
+Although the proof in \cite{Mclaren Plosker Ram} (which itself is inspired from the classical case) is for POVMs on locally compact Hausdorff spaces, the same proof will work for general measurable spaces (see the proof of Theorem \ref{thm:every povm decomposes as direct sum of atomic and non atomic povm} below).
 We state it here.

 \begin{theorem} (Theorem 3.10, \cite{Mclaren Plosker Ram}) Every POVM decomposes uniquely as a sum of an atomic POVM and a non-atomic POVM. \end{theorem}

 We end this section by making an useful observation on atoms of POVMs which shall be frequently used in the paper.